bayertom/IHFL/readme.md

 1. IHFL, short manual

-Facility location clustering of the point cloud according to the hybrid constrained pseudonorm with additional penalty.
+Facility location clustering of the point cloud according to the hybrid constrained pseudonorm with an additional penalty.

 1.1.
 Running the software

-Open the command prompt and use the following combination of parameters, their value and options:
+Open the command prompt and use the following combination of parameters, their values, and options:

 	ihfl file_name +parameter1=value1 +parameter2=value2 -option1 -option2